Do I have to be a Christian to come to Church?

 Do you have a nursery?

-Yes.
-There is a nursery room available which parents are free to use if their children become restless during the service.
+Children of all ages are part of God's covenant community and are included in public worship.
+There is a nursery room available which parents are free to use if their children become restless during worship.
 There is also a nursing mother's room connected to the sanctuary with a one-way window into the sanctuary.
-Children of all ages are part of God's covenant community.
-They are welcome in the worship service.

 Are you part of a denomination?